hgploutz/coding-dojo-bootcamp-repo/.ipynb_checkpoints/README-checkpoint.md

   <img src = "https://github.com/hgploutz/food-sales-predictions/blob/main/HighMRPShap.png">
 </p>

-We start with a baseline sales prediction of 2,145.
+We start with a baseline sales prediction of 2,145, with the actual prediction of 3424.20.
 Certain characteristics of our outlets and items can adjust this prediction.
-For example, if the Outlet Type is 0 and the item has a high price (Item MRP), it increases our sales prediction by 266.2, bringing the prediction to 3,424.2.
+For example, if the Outlet Type is 0 and the item has a high price (Item MRP), it increases our sales prediction to a higher value.

 On the other hand, some features reduce our sales prediction.
 If an item isn't very visible or if the outlet has been established for a long time, our prediction for sales tends to go down.
-It's important to remember that this doesn't mean these features are "losing"; they're just contributing in a way that decreases the final sales prediction.

 **Lime Tabular Explanation**
 <p align = "center">
   <img src = "https://github.com/hgploutz/food-sales-predictions/blob/main/HighMRPlime.png">
 </p>

-Our model predicted that the sales would be near the lowest possible value, which is 66.06 in this case.
+Our model predicted value for high MRP is 3424.20.
 To understand why the model made this prediction, we used a tool called LIME.
-For this particular prediction, it turns out that the item's price (Item MRP) and whether the outlet was a Grocery Store were the deciding factors.
-Keep in mind, these factors might not always be the key influencers for other predictions, but they were crucial for this one.
+For this particular prediction, it turns out that the item's price (Item MRP) of over 181.39 and whether the outlet was a Grocery Store were the deciding factors.
+If the item was sold in a Grocery store, it drove the prediction up by about 2,000 and if the item had an MRP of about 200, then it also drove up the prediction by about 1,600.
+In the opposite direction, if the item was sold at a Supermarket, then it would drive the prediction down by about 400.

 ### High Visibility Insight
 **Shap Force Plot**